aindilis/koms-web/README.md

 proxy to use http://$HOSTNAME:8080 as your proxy for both http and https traffic, then point your browser to mitm.it and accept the cert.
 Then stop mitmproxy.
 Make sure you have all the Perl dependencies installed, then start ./komsweb-rpcxml.pl.
-Then run ./run.sh in a separate term.
+Then make sure you have all the Python dependencies installed, then run ./run.sh in a separate term.
 Then you should be able to point your browser anywhere and it should rewrite the traffic.
 In order to execute actions, you need to run the Mojo app, by cd mojo && ./run.sh